The Science Behind Feeling Safe and Supported

 Our Approach

-Real change only happens when a child’s nervous system feels “safe enough to soften,” and our work is always grounded in that safety.
+Real change only happens when a child’s nervous system feels safe enough to soften, and our work is always grounded in that sense of safety.

-Lola and I support schools and child focused communities across Warrington, Widnes, Liverpool, and the North West — helping children and young people rebuild trust, regulate their nervous system, and feel genuinely safe in their world again.
+We support schools and child-focused communities across Warrington, Widnes, Liverpool, and the North West, helping children and young people rebuild trust, regulate their nervous systems, and feel genuinely safe in their world again.

 What is Trauma Informed Care?

-Trauma Informed care means recognising that many children, and the adults who support them, may have experienced stressful or challenging events that affect how they feel, think, and behave.
-Instead of judging behaviour, we see it as a form of communication: a way of expressing unmet needs, past experiences, or emotional distress.
+Trauma‑informed care means recognising that many children, and the adults who support them, may have experienced stressful or overwhelming events that shape how they feel, think, and behave.
+Instead of judging behaviour, we understand it as communication: a way of expressing unmet needs, past experiences, or emotional distress.

-At the All Is Well Approach, we apply Trauma Informed principles in schools, therapy sessions, and support programmes, helping children feel safe, understood, and ready to learn.
-By responding with empathy, patience, and practical strategies, we promote emotional safety, wellbeing, and connection across the whole community — from classrooms and homes to support organisations and beyond.
+At the All Is Well Approach, we apply trauma‑informed principles across schools, Therapy Dog sessions, and support programmes, helping children feel safe, understood, and ready to learn.
+By responding with empathy, patience, and practical strategies, we promote emotional safety, wellbeing, and connection across the whole community, from classrooms and homes to support organisations and beyond.

 The Benefits of Therapy Dogs

-Therapy dogs, like Lola from the All Is Well Approach, offer a unique and powerful form of emotional support.
-Their calm, non-judgmental presence helps reduce anxiety, lower stress hormones such as cortisol, and promote feelings of safety, connection, and wellbeing.
-Research shows that interacting with a Therapy Dog can slow breathing and heart rate, activating the parasympathetic nervous system — the branch responsible for rest, relaxation, and healing.
+Therapy Dogs, like Lola from the All Is Well Approach, offer a unique and powerful form of emotional support.
+Their calm, non‑judgmental presence can help reduce anxiety, lower stress hormones such as cortisol, and promote feelings of safety, connection, and wellbeing.
+Research shows that interacting with a Therapy Dog can slow breathing and heart rate, supporting the body’s natural shift into a calmer, more regulated state.

-In schools and educational settings, Therapy Dogs encourage social engagement, support emotional regulation, and build trust, particularly for children who have experienced trauma or face emotional challenges.
-At the All Is Well Approach, we combine Animal Assisted Interventions with Trauma Informed practice, creating a holistic approach that nurtures both mind and body.
-This supports resilience, confidence, and wellbeing for children, as well as the staff and adults who care for them.
+In schools and educational settings, Therapy Dogs encourage social engagement, support emotional regulation, and build trust — particularly for children who have experienced trauma or face emotional or sensory challenges.
+At the All Is Well Approach, we combine Animal‑Assisted Interventions with trauma‑informed, developmentally supportive practice to nurture both mind and body.
+This holistic approach strengthens resilience, confidence, and wellbeing for children, as well as the staff and adults who care for them.

-Scientific evidence and practical experience confirm that Therapy Dogs can enhance learning environments, improve focus, and build meaningful relationships.
-By integrating these interventions thoughtfully, schools can provide children with safe, supportive spaces to grow emotionally, socially, and academically.
+Scientific evidence and lived experience show that Therapy Dogs can enhance learning environments, improve focus, and support meaningful relationships.
+When integrated thoughtfully, they help create safe, supportive spaces where children can grow emotionally, socially, and academically.

 Lola isn’t the intervention — she supports it.
 Her role is to: